This release adds support for macOS 11 (Big Sur).

 mysqlpump could exit unexpectedly due to improper simultaneous accesses to shared structures.
 (Bug #31696241)

-Uninstalling a component and deregistering user-defined functions (UDFs) installed by the component was not properly synchronized with whether the UDFs were currently in use.
+Uninstalling a component and deregistering loadable functions installed by the component was not properly synchronized with whether the functions were currently in use.
 (Bug #31646698)

 Cleanup following execution of a prepared statement that performed a multi-table